 If you or a loved one has suffered a stroke or other severe injuries while taking Xarelto, you should contact a pharmaceutical injury lawyer at Ross Feller Casey immediately for a free case evaluation.
 You may be entitled to compensation by filing a Xarelto lawsuit, and we can help.

-Ross Feller Casey has a team of leading, nationally recognized doctors right on staff, two of whom are also lawyers, to immediately evaluate your Xarelto case.
+Ross Feller Casey has a team of leading, nationally recognized doctors right on staff to immediately evaluate your Xarelto case.

 In fact, Ross Feller Casey’s Mark A. Hoffman, M.D. was recently appointed by a federal judge to serve on the national Plaintiffs Steering Committee for Xarelto lawsuits.
 By virtue of that role, Ross Feller Casey will help shape all Xarelto lawsuits as they progress through the court.